Aircloak/aircloak/cloak/docs/diffix.md

 The mechanism for generating the same noise sample is to generate the same seed for the PRNG (Pseudo-Random Number Generator).
 Each seed is composed of several components which we call the *seed materials* (see [Determine seeds](#determine-seeds)).

 The seed material for both the UID-noise and the static-noise contain the values that are filtered for (in the case of positive conditions) or filtered against (in the case of negative conditions) by the condition.
 In some cases, it is possible to determine that value through inspection of the SQL itself.
 For instance, the selected value of `age = 20` is 20.
-In other cases, however, it is not clear from inspection, and so the selected value or values are requested from the database.
+In other cases, however, it is not clear from inspection, and so the selected value or values are requested from the datasource.
 We refer to this as "floating" the column.

 In our running example, there are two filter conditions.
 One is in the `WHERE` clause (`ABS(acct_distrit_id) = 1`, line 19), and one is the selected column `frequency` (line 1).
-In this case the cloak does not interpret the filtered value for the `WHERE` condition by inspection, but instead floats the column `acct_district_id`.
+The selected column `frequency` is a filter condition because each resulting bucket has only a single `frequency` value.
+The cloak does not interpret the filtered value for the `WHERE` condition by inspection, but instead floats the column `acct_district_id`.

 The static-noise is seeded by the minimum and maximum column values, and so these must be floated.
 In the running example, lines 15 and 16 select the per-UID per-bucket min and max for column `acct_district_id`, and lines 10 and 11 select the per-bucket min and max.
 [ghi3274](https://github.com/Aircloak/aircloak/issues/3274)

-The uid-noise is seeded by (among other things):
+The UID-noise is seeded by (among other things):
 1. the minimum UID (line 4),
 2. the maximum UID (line 5),
 3. the distinct number of UIDs (line 3), and